thong-phn/dual-pruning-har/README.md

 # Dual-Stage Pruning for Human Activity Recognition on Microcontrollers

-Reference implementation for the experiments in **"Dual-Stage Pruning for Human Activity Recognition on Microcontrollers"** by Quang Thong Phan and Kristof Van Laerhoven.

 The project trains a lightweight depthwise-separable 1D CNN for wearable Human Activity Recognition (HAR), then applies structured pruning in two sequential stages:

 1. **Input-bin pruning:** a straight-through Gumbel-Softmax mask selects informative FFT, DCT, or Integer Haar Wavelet (IHW) bins.